10.12.2025

 December 2025 (work in progress):

-• Connect with all transit and peering partners to prepare for migration from LACP to ECMP
+• Contact all transit and peering partners to prepare for migration from LACP to ECMP

-• Migrate remaining internal links from LACP to ECMP to resolve the MC-LAG
+• Migration of remaining internal links from LACP to ECMP in order to dissolve the MC-LAG

 • Implementation of a uniform ECMP load balancing policy within our network